darogan/ParticleStats/README.md

 # ParticleStats #
 __Open source software for the analysis of particle motility and cytoskelteal polarity__

-ParticleStats was created by Russell Hamilton ([Centre for Trophoblast Research, University of Cambridge](http://www.trophoblast.cam.ac.uk)) and Ilan Davis ([Department of Biochemistry, University of Oxford](http://www.bioch.ox.ac.uk/research/davis)) and in collaboration with the [Micron Advanced Imaging Facility](http://www.micron.ox.ac.uk).
+ParticleStats was originally created by Russell Hamilton ([Centre for Trophoblast Research, University of Cambridge](http://www.trophoblast.cam.ac.uk)) and Ilan Davis ([Department of Biochemistry, University of Oxford](http://www.bioch.ox.ac.uk/research/davis)) and in collaboration with the [Micron Advanced Imaging Facility](http://www.micron.ox.ac.uk).

+ParticleStats2.0 is currently being developed by Russell Hamilton ([Dept Genetics, University of Cambridge](http://www.genetics.cam.ac.uk)) in collaboration with Anne Ferguson-Smith ([Dept Genetics, University of Cambridge](https://www.gen.cam.ac.uk/research-groups/research-groups/ferguson-smith)) and Ilan Davis ([Department of Biochemistry, University of Oxford](http://www.bioch.ox.ac.uk/research/davis)) with new features for comparing tracking data, cell migration and behavioural assays

 ##### Project Page #####

 http://www.ParticleStats.com

-If you have ideas or request for new features please submit them as issues.
+If you have ideas or request for new features please submit them as issues on the GitHub site.

 ##### Citation: #####